About the ExxonMobil Dental Plan

 Leave of absence

 If you are on an approved leave of absence, you can continue coverage by making required contributions directly to the Dental Plan by check or, if applicable, pre-pay your benefits.
-If you chose not to continue your coverage while on leave, your coverage ends on the last day of the month in which your cancelation form is received by Benefits Administration and you will be required to pay for the entire month's contributions.
+If you chose not to continue your coverage while on leave, your coverage ends on the last day of the month in which your cancelation is processed through the ExxonMobil Benefits portal and you will be required to pay for the entire month's contributions.
 If you fail to make required contributions while on leave, coverage will end.

 If the company should make any payment on your behalf to continue your coverage while you are on leave and you decide not to return to work, you will be required to reimburse the company for required contributions.